Presented in partnership with the North Vancouver City Library, the North Vancouver District Public Library, and the West Vancouver Memorial Library.

 Titles in the 2021/2022 Collection: Mr. Hoot Gets Lost in France

 Elke Babicki, M.Ed., R.C.C. has been a consultant to corporations and a clinical counsellor in private practice in Toronto and Vancouver, Canada for over thirty years.
 She has led workshops and sessions in Europe and Canada to help thousands of people claim more power in their lives.
 Elke was recognized in 2011 with the Women of Worth Leader of the Year Award for her work in supporting and inspiring women across the globe.
 She lives with her husband, Matt, an engineer and inventor, by the ocean in West Vancouver, British Columbia.
 Identity: From Holocaust to Home was published in Germany as Uebern Ozean in 2017 with great success. www.elkebabicki.com

 Titles in the 2021/2022 Collection: Identity: From Holocaust to Home

 Lisa Bournelis is a mom, taekwondo black belt, healthcare consultant, and former humanitarian aid worker.
 She has served all over the world, from Africa to the Balkans, to Afghanistan.
 Inspired by her child's experiences with OCD during the pandemic, she wanted to uplift children struggling with anxiety during this extraordinary time by sharing a hopeful message that adjustments to the way we think can transform our circumstances.
 A portion of the proceeds of the sale of this book will be donated to local BC Children's Hospital Pediatric OCD Research Clinic.
-For more information, visit her website/blog: www.makeoneshift.com
+Lisa 's TEDx Talk, 3 Questions to Change Your Life, can be viewed online.
+For more information, visit: www.makeoneshift.com